arangodb/arangodb-spark-datasource/README.md

 Prefer using `overwrite.mode=replace` (or `overwrite.mode=ignore`), since the batch writes would be in this case idempotent.
 This will increase the resiliency of the job and allow tasks and requests retries in case of temporary errors.
+This would also be compatible with speculative execution of tasks.

 ## Limitations

 - Batch writes are not performed atomically, so in some cases (i.e. in case of `overwrite.mode: conflict`) some documents in the batch may be written and some others may return an exception (i.e. due to conflicting key).
 - In case of `SaveMode.Append`, failed jobs cannot be rolled back and the underlying data source may require manual cleanup.
+- Speculative execution of tasks would only work for idempotent `overwrite.mode` configurations (`replace` or `ignore`).

 ## Implemented filter pushdowns